 Easy Pecan Pie Bars

 I’m not a big pie person.
-Mostly because I don’t love crust enough to justify the work involved.
+Mostly because I don’t love pie crust enough to justify the work involved.
 But pie bars?
 That’s a whole other story.

-It’s a fast, very easy, one-bowl, no-mixer recipe, but the bars taste like you slaved over them.
+- It’s a fast, very easy, one-bowl, no-mixer recipe, but the bars taste like you slaved over them.
 Love that.

-The crust is made with brown sugar, flour, and butter and it’s tender, just sweet enough, and the perfect foundation for the filling.
+- The crust is made with brown sugar, flour, and butter, and it’s tender, just sweet enough, and the perfect foundation for the filling.
 The filling is made with brown sugar, maple syrup, vanilla, and an egg, before stirring in pecans and baking.

 The soft shortbread crust, contrasted with the sweet, maple-ey, pecan filling, and everything tastes better after it’s been drizzled with salted caramel.
 So much faster and easier than making pecan pie!